My Personal Story of How We Took Control of Our Family’s Health

 One by one, I began eliminating those toxic products from our home.
 I started with our deodorant.
 Then, it was our toothpaste and our soap.
 At the same time, I slowly began replacing almost everything in our pantry and refrigerator.

 Sugar went first.
 The fruits and veggies were next, replacing them with organic.
 I had to start reading labels on EVERYTHING.
 I realized that unhealthy foods are everywhere in almost every product I had in our pantry – from granola bars to cereal.
 And to think, we thought we were eating healthy.
-Almost everything in our pantry was laced with sugar.
+Almost everything in our pantry was laced with sugar, corn syrup, and artificial dyes.

-Then, I discovered that the most important thing to have is high-quality meats and organic butter.
+Then, I discovered that the most important thing to have is high-quality meats (if you eat meat) and organic butter.
 If your budget is tight, the first thing to change is your meat and butter.
+More so, eating as less meat as possible is even better.
 Your fat sources are very important, and if they are not being raised humanely, you will be eating antibiotic laden and genetically modified material that is concentrated in the meats.
 Then, I eventually replaced all oils with coconut oil and olive oil.
 Coconut oil can be cooked, and olive oil should not be cooked.

 After a few months, I really started to notice something different.
 My headaches still weren’t coming back on a regular basis, and my younger kids weren’t suffering with yellow-green snot anymore.
 It seemed as though I was able to listen to my body much better now.
 Since I wasn’t always in pain with a headache or just feeling plain bad, I was able to pinpoint when something wasn’t right.
 Before, I didn’t know what could be wrong, because something was always wrong.
 Now, when I get a headache, I can pinpoint what it’s from and what could have possibly caused it.
 If I know what caused it, I can treat myself a certain way to get rid of it.
 For example, I know for a FACT that prolonged stressful situations will give me a headache in a certain place on my head.
 When I’m tired, I get a different kind of headache.